azureleaf/reveal/md/slide.md

 ### On registration

 1. Client generates the key pair
-2. Client send the public key to the server
+2. Client sends the public key to the server

 ### On login

 1. Client tells the server that he wants to login
-2. Server create encrypted content with the **public key**
+2. Server creates encrypted content with the **public key**
-3. Client decrypt the content with **private key, then give it to the server
+3. Client decrypts the content with **private key, then give it to the server
-4. Now the server can know that it's the authentic client
+4. Now the server can know that the client is authentic

 >>>